Tai chi: Philosophical background

 A key aspect of tai chi philosophy is to work with the flow of yin (softness) and yang (hardness) elements.
 When two forces push each other with equal force, neither side moves.
 Motion cannot occur until one side yields.
 Therefore, a key principle in tai chi is to avoid using force directly against force (hardness against hardness).
 Laozi provided the archetype for this in the when he wrote, "The soft and the pliable will defeat the hard and strong."
 Conversely, when in possession of leverage, one may want to use hardness to force the opponent to become soft.
 Traditionally, tai chi uses both soft and hard.
 Yin is said to be the mother of Yang, using soft power to create hard power.

-Traditional schools also emphasize that one is expected to show ("martial virtue/heroism"), to protect the defenseless, and to show mercy to one's opponents.
+Traditional schools also emphasize that one is expected to show ("martial virtue/heroism"), to protect the defenceless, and to show mercy to one's opponents.

 In December 2020, the 15th regular session of the UNESCO Intergovernmental Committee for the Safeguarding of the Intangible Cultural Heritage included tai chi in the UNESCO Representative List of the Intangible Cultural Heritage of Humanity.

 Practice

-Traditionally, the foundational tai chi practice consists of learning and practicing a specific solo forms or routines.
-This entails learning a routine sequence of movements that emphasize a straight spine, abdominal breathing and a natural range of motion.
-Tai chi relies on knowing the appropriate change in response to outside forces, as well as on yielding to and redirecting an attack, rather than meeting it with opposing force.
-Physical fitness is also seen as an important step towards effective self-defense.
+Tai chi uses 'song' (鬆) to ground the practitioner's centre of gravity, which is harmonised with the rising of the head to produce a central equilibrium and the movements of the forms through asymmetries in balance.
+Often described as "meditation in motion," tai chi aims to cultivate harmony, maintain health, and improve efficiency of movement through relaxed alignment of the body’s structure.

-Tai chi movements were inspired by animals, especially birds and leopards.
+Traditionally, the foundational tai chi practice consists of learning and practicing specific solo forms or routines.
+This entails learning a routine sequence of movements which follow a strict set of mechanical rules, abdominal breathing and a range of motion restricted to oblique angles and which are not 'double weighted' (双重).
+Tai chi relies on correct alignment in response to oncoming forces, by so called 'yielding' or 'rotation' a practitioner manipulates an attack with the 'Eight Gates' (Bā Mén 八門). depending on how the opponent force is expressed.
+This practice is supplemented with Silk Reeling exercises, but these are only found in Chen and Wu(Hao) Style of Tai chi.

-There are also numerous other supporting solo practices such as:
+There are also numerous other supporting solo practices which are not directly linked to tai chi such as: